 - Adaptive equipment to help a person do daily activities such as getting dressed by using a long-handled shoehorn, a device to button, etc.

 - Learning different ways to do daily tasks such as getting in the shower after a hip replacement

 - Wrist or hand splints to decrease pain, immobilize an injured area, etc.

 - Exercises to improve shoulder, elbow, wrist, or hand flexibility and strength

 - Exercises to improve fine and gross motor coordination

 - Activities to decrease swelling in the arm

 - Various modalities to decrease pain and inflammation or to increase flexibility in the arm such as cold, heat, paraffin baths, etc.

-A visit to the OT department at MMC would require a call or visit to your doctor to obtain an order to receive therapy.
+A visit to the Occupational Therapy department at MMC would require a call or visit to your doctor to obtain a prescription to receive therapy.
 When you come to your first appointment the therapist will do an evaluation to see what areas of need there are and discuss with you a treatment plan.
 You will often be given activities or exercises to work on at home.
 You may be provided a splint or brace for your hand or wrist.
 You may be shown different ways how to do things that you are having trouble with or be shown equipment to help you with these.

 We take an integrative approach to care, allowing you to receive multiple therapies and additional services all at one time.
 As a patient, you have a choice where you receive therapy.
-Please ask your physician for a referral or to learn more about the services we offer, please call 715-685-5482.
+Please ask your physician for a referral.